moseley/cognito-material-ui/README.md

-# NextJS with AWS Amplify, Amazon Cognito, Material-UI
+# Next.js with AWS Amplify, Amazon Cognito, Material-UI

 [![amplifybutton](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/moseley/cognito-material-ui)

-This example shows how to build a server rendered web application with NextJS and AWS Amplify with Amazon Cognito as the authenticator and Material-UI as the theme provider.
+This example shows how to build a server rendered web application with Next.js, AWS Amplify, Amazon Cognito (authenticator) and Material-UI (theme provider).
 We use AWS Amplify to generate code and to manage and consume the AWS cloud resources needed for our app.
-The NextJS app has dynamic and static routes to demonstrate how to load data on the server based on the incoming request.
+The Next.js app has dynamic and static routes to demonstrate how to load data on the server based on the incoming request.

 Three routes are implemented :